AmmarRabie/smart-attendance-credit/README.md

 ```
 if no error you should see two tables and dummy values in it from sql server (refresh the database first)
 ## Run the server
-To run the api, you want to run it from a virtual enviroment hasing all dependencies as we did above.
+To run the api, you want to run it from a virtual environment having all dependencies as we did above.
 * activate the venv.
 * point to the root dir.
 * run the App.py using 'python App.py' command.